 Hours, weeks and months of planning go into hunting trips.
 Summer scouting builds mental maps, and forest service roads act as access elevators to rugged worlds.
 Terrains are studied, and the seasonal migration of game herds are considered when deciding when and where to hunt.
 Visits to the gun range ensure accuracy between scope, barrel and bullet.
 Game lotteries are determined and drawn for proper conservation and control of various animal populations.
 All with one hope in mind.
 A freezer full of hormone free, non-factory, unfarmed, wild meat.

 The entire process is physically demanding and exhausting – and deeply humbling.
 From the early mornings, to the long days and cold nights, it’s no easy feat.
+And I haven’t even bagged a deer yet.
+I haven’t needed to field dress it, strap it to my back, or drag it to camp and break it down into freezer sized pieces.
+It’s been 3 seasons now, and no male mule deer has ever even entered my rifle sight.
 Yet, despite the difficulty and disappointment, I’m still drawn to the process.
 I’m pulled to it because it breeds connection, fostering a relationship with the lands and those living within it.

 A relationship you say?
 I’m aware this is a volatile conversation and I understand the word relationship might strike you as strange.
 I seek these animals to claim their life to feed my own.
 To force their transition into food.
 I understand the tension here.
 Yet, it’s food that my own hands and heart had a part in producing.
 It’s a connection to the cycle of life and death binding the earth – a participation in the tide of her breathing.
 I want to recognize and honour the life required to feed my own life – both plant and animal.
 It’s something I think we should all be aware of.
 So, I want to tell you a story about my first kill.